bvdahl/ChessTree/replit.md

 6. **Output Generation**: Tree formatted as human-readable text or JSON

 ### Move Selection Criteria
-- Includes top 3 moves from engine analysis with intelligent mate handling
+- Configurable number of moves per side with intelligent mate handling
+- **Side-specific parameters**: Support for different thresholds and move counts for White vs Black
 - **Mate detection**: When current player has forced mate (#N for White, -#N for Black), shows only that move and ends variation
 - **Mate filtering**: Automatically filters moves giving opponent mate regardless of threshold
 - **Centipawn filtering**: For non-mate positions, filters moves more than configurable centipawns worse than best